museseeu/puppeteer-sample/README.md

 ## Examples

-Yout can run this with:
+You can run this with:

 ```
 $ npm index.js